Scary-technologies/Scary-technologies/README.md

 - Provided software and hardware troubleshooting for desktops, laptops, and peripherals.
 **Reza Computer Services - Software Technician** (2005-2011)
 - Installed, configured, and updated software applications on desktops and laptops.
-- Diagnosed and resolved software-related issues, including system crashes and application errors.
-- Provided training and support to clients on software usage and troubleshooting.
-- Performed system optimization and maintenance to improve performance.
-- Assisted in setting up and managing software environments for small businesses.
 ---

 ## 📈 Notable Projects